Greer Seminar Series

 Fall 2022 Workshops

-Paper Title: “Uniform Priors for Impulse Responses, Joint work with Jonas Arias and Juan Rubio-Ramirez.”
+Paper Title: “Uniform Prior for Impulse Responses, Joint work with Jonas Arias and Juan Rubio-Ramirez.”

 Paper Title: “Winner’s Effort in Multi-Battle Team Contests.”